What you need to know regarding pilot licensing.

 After you’ve done that, make an appointment with a medical examiner.

-Whatever GP you choose to carry out the medical examination, they must be approved to conduct a NZ Transport Agency medical for a class 2, 3, 4, or 5 driver’s licence, endorsed to carry passengers and issue a DL9 medical certificate.
+Whatever health practitioner you choose to carry out the medical examination, they must be approved to conduct a Waka Kotahi (NZ Transport Agency) medical for a class 2, 3, 4, or 5 driver’s licence, endorsed to carry passengers and issue a DL9 medical certificate.
 A copy of pages one and four only of the DL9 will need to be sent to the CAA within 7 days of being issued or reissued – please email a copy to firstname.lastname@example.org.